arjunp17/MemoryControlled-MultiheadSelfAtt/README.md

 ### Self Attention Visualizations

-In each of the Figure below self attention plots are obtained using pairwise cosine similarity of the Memory Controlled Self Attention feature embeddings.
+In each of the Figure below visualizes self attention plots are obtained using pairwise cosine similarity of the Memory Controlled Self Attention feature embeddings.

-    /Input-MelSpec: pairwise cosine similarity of input mel-spectrogram feature /Baseline_RNN: pairwise cosine similarity of the GRU feature embeddings of the baseline model /SelfAttn: pairwise cosine similarity of the self attention layer feature embeddings of the Self Attention model without memory control.
+    /Input-MelSpec: pairwise cosine similarity of input mel-spectrogram feature /Baseline_RNN: pairwise cosine similarity of the GRU feature embeddings of the baseline model /SelfAttn: pairwise cosine similarity of the self attention layer feature embeddings of the Self Attention model without memory control
+    /SelfAttn_L: pairwise cosine similarity of the memory controlled self attention layer feature embeddings of the Self Attention model with attention width = L